 In 2020, the biopharmaceutical industry set a historic pace at which new therapies have been taken from research to full-scale manufacturing and distribution in the race to find treatments for SARS-CoV-2, the virus which causes COVID-19.

 After approximately a year of research and technology development, two RNA based vaccines, produced by Moderna and Pfizer/BioNTech respectively, received emergency use authorization in the United States and European Union.
-In China, emergency use has been granted for just one vaccine, produced by Sinopharm and Russia has also granted one vaccine approval to date .
-A pipeline of more than 800 therapies are still under evaluation for how they may also be used to alleviate the effects of COVID-19 on different patient populations.
+In China, emergency use has been granted for just one vaccine, produced by Sinopharm , and Russia has also granted one vaccine approval to date .
+A pipeline of more than 800 therapies are still under evaluation for how they may also be used to alleviate the effects of COVID-19 on different patient populations

-In this interview, Nandu Deorkar, Vice President of R&D, Biopharma Production at Avantor, shares insight about the different vaccines’ technologies and the lessons we can learn from the industry’s historic ramp-up from research to manufacturing.
+In this interview, Nandu Deorkar, vice president of R&D, biopharma production at Avantor, shares insight about the different vaccines’ technologies and the lessons we can learn from the industry’s historic ramp-up from research to manufacturing.

 Dr. Nandu Deorkar

-Vice President, Research & Development – Biopharma Production
+Ph.D., MBA, Senior Vice President, Research & Development – Biopharma Production, Avantor

-During his more than 25-year career in materials technology research & development, Dr Deorkar has worked on various aspects of chemical/polymer R&D, drug development, formulation, drug delivery technologies, process development, and technology transfer.
-Dr Deorkar earned his PhD in chemistry from the Indian Institute of Technology, Bombay, and his MBA from Fairleigh Dickinson University, New Jersey (USA).
+Nandu Deorkar is Senior Vice President, Biopharma Production Research & Development for Avantor.
+He is responsible for innovation strategy and planning, and execution of new products and technology development.
+During his more than 25-year career in research & development, Dr. Deorkar has been leading teams working on various aspects of upstream and downstream bioprocessing, single use systems, chemical/polymer R&D, drug development, formulation, drug delivery technologies, process development, and technology transfer.
+He has published more than 30 articles and holds more than 20 patents.
+Dr. Deorkar received Ph.D. from Indian Institute of Technology, Mumbai, India and MBA in Marketing from Fairleigh Dickinson University, Madison, NJ, USA.

 We bring our regulatory, quality and technical expertise to virtually every step of production process to drive the efficiency that enables treatments to get to the patients and communities that need them, quickly and safely.